pixelize/webpack-html-boilerplate/README.md

 ```sh
 npm run:email watch
 ```
-*server's automatically watching for changes and is served on http://localhost:8080*
+> server's automatically watching for changes and is served on http://localhost:8080*

-Coming with a basic template using [mjml](https://github.com/mjmlio/mjml), a powerful framework designed for developing responsive email with ease.